Looking at driveway design? Factor in these 6 key considerations to ensure a standout entrance

 Do you want this to be an obvious open expanse, such as a courtyard surrounded by structured planting, or is your driveway dream a twisting, turning journey through trees, leading to a more discrete parking zone away from the home?

-On tight plots, you can get vehicle turntables, which rotate a parked vehicle through 180 degrees, thereby removing any possible complexity around the turning criteria.
+On tight plots, may need to look at options such as rotating driveways, which are car turntable systems built into the driveway that can mechanically turn a parked vehicle through 180 degrees, thereby removing any possible complexity around the turning criteria.

-With 1 in 5 of the UK population being registered as disabled (that’s around 14 million people), all new build properties and some conversions will be expected to have driveway designs that minimise access issues in and out of buildings.
+With 1 in 4 of the UK population being registered as disabled (that’s around 16 million people), all new build properties and some conversions will also be expected to have driveway designs that minimise access issues in and out of buildings.

 Building Regulations Part M requires, as a minimum, that the driveway approach be level or gently sloping, and the transfer route from parked vehicle into the property to be surfaced in material suitable for the safe use by a wheelchair user.